3rd Canadian Division: Fighting in Normandy

-On 18 July, Operation Atlantic was launched, the Canadian advance that would coincide with Operation Goodwood, happening further east by British forces in the area south of Caen.
-The 2nd and 3rd Canadian divisions, supported by integral armour support, advanced towards Caen, one of the objectives being the village of Colombelles and the surrounding hills.
-This village and the surrounding area was defended by the battle-proven 21st Panzer Division.
-After several hours of confused fighting on the 18th and the 19th, the Germans were forced back from the outskirts of the town and pushed back over the river Orne.
-The 3rd Canadian Division continued the advance on the 20th and the lead units came under heavy machine-gun and small arms fire from a chateau close to Colombelles.
-The Queen's Own Rifles of Canada, with support from the 17th Duke of York's Royal Canadian Hussars, pushed forward once again despite heavy casualties and captured the heavily fortified village of Gibberville.
-The rest of the 3rd Division captured Colombelles through the course of the day.
-The Canadians were then faced with the formidable German defensive positions on the Verrières Ridge, where the SS troops had created excellent field fortifications, deployed hundreds of field artillery pieces, including Nebelwerfers, and dug numerous trenches and foxholes for defence.
-The 2nd Canadian division's 4th and 6th brigades assaulted the ridge, but suffered heavy losses and were forced to fall back.
-The attack went in during heavy rain, which turned the ground to mud and bogged down the Canadian armoured support and kept the Hawker Typhoon fighter-bomber support from the Royal Air Force from showing up.
-After the failed attack, troops from both the 2nd and 12th SS Panzer Division counter-attacked; it was only with support from the 3rd Canadian Division's 8th Brigade that they managed to beat the Germans back.
+On 18 July, Operation Atlantic began, the Canadian advance that would coincide with Operation Goodwood, further east by the British in the area south of Caen.
+The 2nd Canadian Division and the 3rd Canadian Division, supported by tanks, advanced towards Caen, one of the objectives being the village of Colombelles and the surrounding hills.
+This village and the surrounding area was defended by the experienced 21st Panzer Division.
+After several hours of confused fighting on the 18 July and 19 July, the Germans were forced back from the outskirts of the town and over the river Orne.
+The 3rd Canadian Division continued the advance on 20 July and the lead units came under massed machine-gun and small arms fire from a chateau close to Colombelles.
+The Queen's Own Rifles of Canada, with support from the tanks of the 17th Duke of York's Royal Canadian Hussars, pushed forward once again despite many casualties and captured the fortified village of Giberville.
+The rest of the 3rd Canadian Division captured Colombelles during the day.
+The Canadians were then faced with the formidable German defensive positions on the Verrières Ridge, where the SS had created excellent field fortifications, deployed hundreds of field artillery pieces, including Nebelwerfers, and dug numerous trenches and foxholes for defence.
+The 2nd Canadian Division attacked the ridge with the 4th Canadian Brigade and the 6th Canadian Brigade but suffered many losses and were repulsed.
+The attack began in heavy rain, which turned the ground to mud and bogged down the Canadian armoured support and kept the Typhoon fighter-bombers grounded.
+After the failure, troops from the 2nd SS Panzer Division and the 12th SS Panzer Division counter-attacked; it was only with support from the 8th Canadian Brigade, 3rd Canadian Division that they managed to beat the Germans back.

-The original Cross erected for religious services in the New Forest, Southern England, by men of the 3rd Canadian Division.
+The original cross erected for religious services in the New Forest, southern England, by men of the 3rd Canadian Division.
 It is now maintained as a war memorial by local people and the UK Forestry Commission.
-The bronze plate at the foot of the Cross is inscribed "ON THIS SITE A CROSS WAS ERECTED TO THE GLORY OF GOD ON 14th APRIL 1944.
-SERVICES WERE HELD HERE UNTIL D-DAY BY MEN OF THE 3rd CANADIAN DIVISION RCASC."
+The bronze plate at the foot of the cross is inscribed "On this site a cross was erected to the glory of God on 14th April 1944.
+Services were held here until D-Day by men of the 3rd Canadian Division RCASC."